Skip to content

 Parameter Description

-TentityThe entity object type, representing the query result’s entity type.
+TentityThe entity object type, representing the type of the query result entity.

-KattributeThe entity attribute type, serving as the key type in the returned Map.
+KattributeThe entity attribute type used as the key type in the returned Map.

-D-The downstream collector’s return type, serving as the value type in the Map.
+D-The downstream collector return type, used as the value type in the Map.

-A-The intermediate type for downstream operations, used for Collector intermediate results.
+A-The intermediate type for downstream operations, used for the Collector’s intermediate results.

-LambdaQueryWrapper<T>wrapperA lambda-enabled condition builder for constructing query conditions.
+LambdaQueryWrapper<T>wrapperA lambda-enabled condition constructor for building query conditions.

-SFunction<T, K>sFunctionThe grouping criterion, a getter method reference for the entity attribute, used to determine the key value in the Map.
+SFunction<T, K>sFunctionThe grouping criteria, a getter method reference for the entity property, used to determine the value for the Map key.

-Collector<T, A, D>downstreamA downstream collector for further processing of grouped collections.
+Collector<T, A, D>downstreamA downstream collector for further processing of the grouped collections.

-Consumer<T>…peeksA variable argument for specifying additional operations during result processing, such as logging or cache updates.
+Consumer<T>…peeksA variable argument parameter for specifying additional operations to perform during result processing, such as logging or cache updates.

 Usage Example

-// Assume a User entity class and its corresponding BaseMapper
+// Assume a User entity class and corresponding BaseMapper

 LambdaQueryWrapper<User> queryWrapper = new LambdaQueryWrapper<>();